CASP-Systems-BU/Gadget/README.md

 ## Conference Paper

-A New Benchmark Harness for Systematic and Robust Evaluation of Streaming State Stores.
+[**EuroSys**] A New Benchmark Harness for Systematic and Robust Evaluation of Streaming State Stores.
 Esmail Asyabi, Yuanli Wang, John Liagouris, Vasiliki Kalavri, Azer Bestavros.
-EuroSys 2022 (to appear)
+Proceedings of the 17th European Conference on Computer Systems, Rennes, France, April, 2022.

 ## License